dantetekanem/Diary-API/README.md

-This application requires MongoDB to works.
+This application requires MongoDB, NPM and Node.JS to works (all of them in the last stable version).

 ## Client